Hanatomoe JMNG Mizumoto Kijoshu "Nature x Nature" (500ml)

 Hashimoto-san is deferential and respectful to the precise, modern methods of sake brewing that produce clean, delicate flavors.
 But he makes it clear that this cannot be done in his home region of Yoshino without neutralizing terroir: this is not the style of sake “that can only be made in Yoshino.”
 It’s too damp, too humid– the aroma of local sugi wood too powerful, and the ambient microorganisms too robust– to wrangle mother nature, to squeeze her into a textbook daiginjo box.
 Hashimoto-san needs to be fluid, adapting to the circumstances of the moment (hard rice in a hot year, availability of particular fermentation vats mid-season) to make a thousand decisions a minute, for sake that will last a lifetime.

 The foundation of the Hanatomoe method is in intuition, tradition, climate and community, rather than technology.
-Hashimoto-san is a druid: a leader in the modern sake movement via pre-modern technique.
+Hashimoto-san is a druid, a leader in the modern sake movement via pre-modern technique.

 The sake that can only be made in Yoshino is the sake that Hashimoto-san brews.
 Hanatomoe can only be brewed in one place in the world, and is the strongest case for sake terroir that I have personally encountered.